Todd-D-Vance/Rat-Race/README.md

  * An options button, leading to an options screen, is available.
 User-selectable options include music volume, sound effects volume, and perhaps other options.

- * Attract mode ends when a ``Play'' button is pressed, and resumes on end of game (perhaps with a high score screen interlude).
+ * Attract mode ends when a "Play" button is pressed, and resumes on end of game (perhaps with a high score screen interlude).

 ## Assets